WCSCourses/ScientificCommunities/toolkit/community-evaluation-canvas.md

 **[Evaluate community health, value and impact →](../10-evaluate-community-health.html)**

+Return to the guide for practical guidance on evaluating participation, relationships, learning, outcomes and community health.

 ---

 ## Sources & foundations

 ### Wenger-Trayner & Wenger-Trayner

-Wenger-Trayner, E. & Wenger-Trayner, B. (2015). *Introduction to Communities of Practice: A Brief Overview of the Concept and its Uses.*
+Wenger-Trayner, E. & Wenger-Trayner (2015). *Introduction to Communities of Practice: A Brief Overview of the Concept and its Uses.*

 This source informs the emphasis on assessing CoP value through a combination of quantitative and qualitative evidence, while recognising that attribution of outcomes may be complex.